 6. “The X-Files” 2018 Event Series (Fox) – Chris Carter’s resurrected series quietly cranked out 10 good-to-great episodes this year, and it’s evident that the lighter workload than the old days makes it fun again for David Duchovny and Gillian Anderson.
 Among the highlights: deceased Lone Gunman Langly is trapped on the internet; Mulder and Scully get caught in automation hell, from self-driving cars to an auto-serve restaurant; and the long-simmering William arc gets an emotional and satisfying payoff.
 Throw in cults, forests and monsters, and these episodes feel like the good ole days.

-5. “Joe Pera Talks with You” Season 1 (Comedy Central) – Joe Pera’s comedy is one of a kind.
+5. “Joe Pera Talks with You” Season 1 (Adult Swim) – Joe Pera’s comedy is one of a kind.
 For the sake of comparison, we could start with Bob Newhart’s buttoned-down wryness, but Pera moves that genre into a weirder age.
 Equal parts melancholy and gut-bustingly absurd, the series follows Joe through daily life as a music teacher in a small Michigan town.
 He’s smarter than most people he encounters, but also achingly more innocent as we see his interests range from the types of rocks found in the region to the features of his used car.
 The clincher is his could-be-romance with fellow teacher Sarah (Jo Firestone), another shy but layered character.
 She dresses like a grandmother yet is also a good dancer and a doomsday prepper comfortable using the toilet in front of Joe after the beans get to her.

 4. “The Alienist” Season 1 (TNT) – “Sense of place” is a big factor on the top four entries on my list, but none more so than this mystery set in 1890s New York City and shot on a massive backlot in Eastern Europe.
 The fog and gaslit streets provide the vibe, but a lot of details show us what daily life and societal strictures were like: cops piss into a bucket at the precinct before indoor plumbing, Laszlo (Daniel Bruhl) is unable to express his love for his Hispanic maid because it is taboo, and Dakota Fanning’s Sara is looked at askance for doing a “man’s job.”
 The mystery of who is slaughtering young boys is a spice, but the main course is seeing the specifics of how this impromptu group of private eyes goes about solving the crimes.